MasoniteFramework/masonite/readme.md

 ## Contributing

-Please read the CONTRIBUTING file in this repo and then please post or view open issues
+Please read the CONTRIBUTING file in this repo and then please post or view open issues.
+Development will be on the current releasing branch so check open issues, the current Milestone as well as the contributing file.
+Ask any questions you like in the issues so we can have an open discussion about the framework, design decisions and future of the project.

 ## License